StudentWan/shadowsocks-chinadns/README.md

 Using Shadowsocks+dnsmasq-full+ipset+firewall to get over GFW.

-Compile this project to your router, then just connect to the ssid, without any setting(except that you need a Vps Server), you and everyone using this wifi can get over GFW.
+Compile this project to your router, without any setting(but you have to get a Vps Server), everyone connected to this wifi can get over GFW.

 Enjoy it.